What Is IBR?

 Interest and Capitalization on IBR

-IBR does not have the SAVE Plan's interest subsidy (which was blocked anyway).
+IBR does not have the SAVE Plan's interest subsidy.
 If your IBR payment doesn't cover all accruing interest, unpaid interest accumulates — but it only capitalizes (gets added to principal) in specific circumstances, such as when you leave IBR or miss recertification.

 IBR Forgiveness: Is It Taxable?